joefarrington/viso_jax/README.md

 ## Reproducing experiments with Colab

-TODO: Link to Colab notebook
+The Colab notebook includes a form corresponding to the results table in Section 4, 5 and 6 of the paper and can be used to reproduce the value iteration and simulation optimization experiments on a cloud-based GPU.

-The Colab notebook also includes an Adanced section with brief interactive tutorials showing have to run experiments with different settings using the command line TODO: ...
+The Colab notebook also includes an Advanced section with brief interactive tutorials showing how to run experiments with different settings using the command line.

 ## Running experiments using the command line

 We used the shell scripts in the directory `bash_scripts` to run our experiments.
 There is one script corresponding to each results table in the paper.

+### Scenario A
+* Table 3: run_all_scenario_a.sh

+### Scenario B
+* Table 4: run_all_scenario_b_hendrix_settings.sh
+* Table 5: run_all_scenario_b_ortega_settings.sh

+### Scenario C
+* Table 6: run_all_scenario_c.sh

+By default, the value iteration experiments will save results in `viso_jax/value_iteration/outputs/{name of bash script}/{date}/{time}/m{x}/{exp name}` and the simulation optimization experiments will save results in `viso_jax/simopt/outputs/{name of bash script}/{date}/{time}/m{x}/{exp name}`.
+Alternative output paths can be specified in the bash script by changing the command line argument `hydra.run.dir`passed to the scripts `run_value_iteration.py` and `run_optuna_simopt.py` respectively.

+Details from the experiments used to populate the results table are saved in a yaml file, `output_info.yaml`.
+By default, all experiments save the hydra configuration details and a log file.
+Value iteration experiments may save checkpoints of the value function, and by default will save the final policy and the final estimate of the value function (`poilcy.csv`, `V.csv`).
+Simulation optimization experiments save a record of the trials run by Optuna (`trials.csv`) and the row corresponding to the best trial (`best_trial.csv`) by default.

 ## Tests